10 Percent Of 70

 Q: What is the easiest way to calculate percentages?

 A: The decimal method is generally the quickest and most efficient, especially for calculations involving multiple percentages or larger numbers.
-However, the fraction method provides a clear conceptual understanding, particularly for simple percentages.
+Even so, the fraction method provides a clear conceptual understanding, particularly for simple percentages.

 Q: Can I use a calculator to find percentages?